Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis.md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The difficulty level is just right, as the clues provide a good balance of easy and hard hints.
-The answer is not immediately obvious, but with careful consideration of the clues, a player can deduce the correct answer.
-The diversity of clue types and the level of specificity make it challenging but not impossible to solve.
+**Reasoning:** The difficulty level is just right because the informed clues provide enough specific details to lead to the correct answer without making it too easy or too hard.
+The misinformed and fake clues add a layer of complexity that requires careful consideration but don't overwhelm the solver.

 ---